SoccerNet/sn-reid/README.md

 <p align="center"><img src="images/synergy_sportradar_logo.png" width="640"></p>

 # SoccerNet Player Re-Identification
-Welcome to the Development Kit for the SoccerNet Re-Identification Task and Challenge.
+Welcome to the Development Kit and Dataset for the SoccerNet Re-Identification Task and Challenge.
 This kit is meant as a help to get started working with the SoccerNet data and the proposed task.
 In this task, participants will have to re-identify soccer players across multiple camera viewpoints.
 More general information about the SoccerNet dataset can be found on our [official website](https://www.soccer-net.org/).